SatvikPraveen/FashionMNIST-Analysis/README.md

 This project is inspired by the Fashion MNIST dataset provided by Zalando Research.
 Special thanks to open-source contributors of **PyTorch** and **Scikit-learn** for enabling this work.

+For a detailed explanation of this project, refer to the accompanying [blog post](https://medium.com/@meetdheerajreddy/fashion-mnist-analysis-classifying-fashion-with-deep-learning-0ba793ba5234).

 ---

 ## Implementation Notebooks